 My name is Remi Martel, I am a software developer based in Montreal.
 I graduated as a software and computer engineering student at the Université du Québec à Montréal (UQAM) in April 2022.
-My experience so far mostly consists of internships and freelance work in web development.
-Most of it has been full-stack and back-end development, primarily in C#, but recently I have been doing more React and Node.Js work.
+I currently work at Université de Montréal (UdeM) as a back-end developer and system admin.
+My experience so far mostly consists of freelance work in web development as a full-stack and back-end developer.
 I am also interested in video game development so I am always looking for opportunities to vary my experiences and explore new tech in my free time.

 Each year, I like to volunteer at various video game-related events.
-Since 2016, I have been the LAN director at Otakuthon where I manage a team of volunteers.
-I also started volunteering for Dreamhack Montreal and LAN ETS where I work with the logistics and the tech support crews.
+Since 2016, I have been the PC Gaming director (formerly LAN) at Otakuthon where I manage a team of volunteers.
+I also started volunteering for Dreamhack Montreal and LAN ETS where I work with the logistics and tech support crews.

 Université du Québec, Montreal